Welcome to today's edition of the Rush 24-7 podcast.

 Sorry.

-Don't know what you're gonna do.
+Don't know what you're going to do.

 That's transformative.

-Then you add Obamacare to that, which, as you know, nationalizes the health care system and eventually takes it to single payer.
+Then you add Obamacare to that, which, as you know, nationalizes the healthcare system and eventually takes it to single payer.

 You have different kinds of scandals.